Gabriel-Dalton/Gabriel-Dalton/README.md

 Developing eco-friendly websites through my nonprofit focused on sustainable digital solutions.

 👯 **Looking to Collaborate:**
-On projects around green tech and sustainable web development.
+On projects around green tech and energy-efficient web development.

 🤝 **Seeking Help With:**
-Expanding partnerships, especially with organizations aligned with our mission to fight climate change.
+Expanding partnerships with organizations aligned with our mission to promote energy efficiency and reduce waste.

 🌱 **Currently Learning:**
-Advanced web development to reduce the carbon footprint of websites.
+Advanced web development to optimize energy efficiency in websites.

 💬 **Ask Me About:**
 Starting my coding journey at 11 and founding a nonprofit blending tech with sustainability.

 ⚡ **Fun Fact:**
 Every website we create helps plant trees and support global clean-up efforts! 🌍

 ## 🌐 Socials: